- CORE TRAINING Begin Here

 - ABOUT Somatica

-The Somatica Institute consists of two lead trainers, who are also the founders and the creators of the Somatica Method, Dr. Danielle Harel and Celeste Hirschman, M.A. as well as Lead Instructors and Teaching Assistants.
+The Somatica Institute consists of two lead instructors, who are also the founders and the creators of the Somatica Method, Dr. Danielle Harel and Celeste Hirschman, M.A. as well as group leaders and alumni.

 Elena believes that the skills for great sex and fulfilling intimacy are learnable and that we tap our greatest potential for healing and change through authentic, connected relationships.
 The journey begins when we accept ourselves as we are, where we are.
 Elena is a Certified Somatica Practitioner with a full-time practice in the Bay Area.
 She has studied Counseling Psychology and Education at the graduate level and chose to pursue Somatica because of the emphasis on pleasure, self-acceptance, and experiential learning.
 Her practice is inclusive and she especially welcomes folks who identify as part of the LGBQ and trans communities.